damir-sijakovic/geany/README.md

 Script will start Geany with whatever theme you specify in bash 'start_geany.sh'.

-If your theme is light, start your Geany in nice dark theme.
+If you are using light theme, you can start your Geany in dark theme.

 		#!/bin/sh
 		#start geany with Arc-Darkest theme